Illaroo Scout Group Parent Information

 • Please note that if sections are full there may be a waiting list (but this is pretty rare).
 Members linking from younger groups (ie Joeys to Cubs) will have priority along with any child whose parent wishes to join up as a full time Leader.

-• So that the leaders have emergency contact information, we need you to complete the Y1 youth application form within the first week or two of attending and prior to attending scouting activities external to the hall (see Joining Application below for info on Y1 application)
+• So that the leaders have emergency contact information, we need you join (register) the first week or two of attending and prior to attending scouting activities external to the hall (see Joining Application below)

 • After the initial six week trial, a child who decides he or she would like to become a Scout will be invested as a member.
-Joining and Term fees will be required at this time
+Full registration need to be complete at this time and payments made.

 • Your section Leader will advise you on the investment ceremony.
 Family members are welcome to attend this ceremony.